Artwork Template Assistance and FAQs

 Which template(s) should I use?

 Yes.
-If you don’t provide all of the necessary layout files, you may have to pay design fees for us to create the missing files.
+If you don’t provide all the necessary files, you may have to pay design fees for us to create the missing files.
 The most commonly omitted files are for the on-disc printing and posters.

-What are there so many lines in the templates?
+Why are there so many lines in the templates?

 What about barcodes?